yesod30/Unnamed-Stats-Viewer/README.md

   - Team stats are **weighted** averages on the number of battles.
 This means that the more battles a player has, the more influence it will have over the average.
 This is to minimize the effects of outliers having a really low number of games.
 - Customization of the various color treshold for the different stats.
 - Ability to open the wows-numbers page of a player by clicking on his name.
 - Automatically detect Updates.
-Automatic update coming soon (TM).
+Automatic update download is disabled by default, to avoid problems with folder permissions.

 ## Features to be implemented
 - Add PR to the stats